firstname.lastname@example.org · (626) 796-7555 ext.132

 J.D., Stanford Law School

-Daniel has served as a volunteer for the Koreatown Immigrant Workers Alliance.
-He is also a member of the AFL-CIO Lawyers Coordinating Committee and the Labor and Employment Law Sections of the California Lawyers Association and the Los Angeles County Bar Association.
+Daniel is a board member of the AFL-CIO Union Lawyers Alliance, the national bar association that represents the interests of 2,100 union-side lawyers, and a member of the Mexican American Bar Association, and the Labor and Employment Law Sections of the California Lawyers Association and the Los Angeles County Bar Association.

-Before joining the firm, Daniel served for two years as a field attorney in the Phoenix office of Region 28 of the National Labor Relations Board, where he was responsible for investigating and prosecuting charges of unfair labor practices and conducting elections to determine employees’ union representation preferences.
-He can read, write, and speak Spanish fluently.
+Before joining the firm, Daniel served for two years as a field attorney in the Phoenix office of Region 28 of the National Labor Relations Board, where he gained an appreciation for the Southwest and was responsible for prosecuting charges of unfair labor practices and conducting union elections.
+He is a native Los Angeleno, a child of working-class immigrants, and can read, write, and speak Spanish fluently.

 Bar Admissions: California